vsrinivas/fuchsia/rust.md

 - maintenance of the build system is straightforward;
 - familiar workflow for existing Rust developers.

-Note that while Cargo knows how to use the vendor directory to build a single crate, some GN glue had to be added in order to properly integrate with native libraries built independently from the crate.

 [target-library]: https://fuchsia.googlesource.com/build/+/master/rust/rust_library.gni "Rust library"
 [target-binary]: https://fuchsia.googlesource.com/build/+/master/rust/rust_binary.gni "Rust binary"
 [manifest]: http://doc.crates.io/manifest.html "Manifest file"